femy4ever/RAG_With_Gemini/README.md

 ### Part 2: Building a User-Friendly Interface

 The second part is all about interaction.
-We'll guide you on building a visually appealing interface that facilitates the interaction with the Gemini model.
+Guiding you on building a visually appealing interface that facilitates interaction with the Gemini model.
 Throughout this section, you'll gain insights into:

 - Creating a user-friendly interface using Chainlit.